 Narrative is not just this theme’s name; it’s also a hint of what it does best: showcasing single products through storytelling.

 The Narrative theme was designed to feature a product and highlight all of its benefits and features on a single page.
 This is not to say that you can’t add more.
-You can, but works best for single products.
+You can, but works best for single product stores.

-The Narrative theme is best if you need to showcase a single product.
+The Narrative theme is a great free Shopify theme if you need to showcase a single product.

 If high-quality photographs are your site’s strong point, then Boundless might be a good option.
-This free theme makes your product photographs the highlight of your online store.
-Because it’s quite minimalistic, you can use it no matter whether you’re selling bikes or candy.
+This free Shopify theme makes your product photographs the highlight of your online store.
+Because it’s quite minimalist, you can use it no matter whether you’re selling bikes or candy.

-Some of the best features include event information, speaker profiles, sponsors, schedules, the venue…all very well structured so that it’s easy to navigate around the site.
+Some of the best features include event information, speaker profiles, sponsors, schedules, the venue etc.

 This theme is free for its basic version which comes with some limited features.
 If you want to upgrade to more sophisticated options, you’ll have to pay for the Premium version (which costs USD $56).

-Minimalistic themes work great because you can use them for many different categories, but sometimes you’ll want something that looks and feels different.
+Minimalist themes work very well because you can use them for many different categories.
+However, sometimes you’ll want something that looks and feels different.
 Venture is a free Shopify theme that has a clear outdoorsy vibe, so it’s a great solution if your product targets the sports and adventure categories.

 Keep in mind that this theme was built for Shopify dropshipping stores with a lot of products, so if you have just a few products it may not be the best option.